-The Mind/Body Program for Fertility is a ten-week group program for women that is led by a Domar Center psychologist, who is an expert in the emotional aspects and challenges of infertility.
+The Mind/Body Program for Fertility is a ten-week group program for individuals experiencing infertility, pregnancy loss, or wish to build a family.
+The program is led by our team of Domar Center psychologists, who are all experts in the emotional aspects and challenges of infertility and family-building.

-As part of a large study on the impact of a Mind/Body Program on pregnancy rates, Dr. Domar recruited 143 Boston IVF patients who had just been advised by their physician to move on to IVF treatment.
+As part of a large study on the impact of a Mind/Body Program on pregnancy rates, Dr. Domar recruited 143 Boston IVF patients whose physician had just advised them to move on to IVF treatment.

-- Half of these women, chosen at random, were selected to participate in a ten-session Mind/Body Program, while the other half received routine care.
+- Half of these patients, chosen at random, were selected to participate in a ten-session Mind/Body Program, while the other half received routine care.

-- Unfortunately, the women assigned to the Mind/Body Program began their first IVF cycle right away (they preferred to not wait for the next mind/body group to start), so only nine percent participated in half of their mind/body sessions.
-For the first IVF cycle, both groups had a clinical pregnancy rate of 43% percent.
+- Unfortunately, the patients assigned to the Mind/Body Program began their first IVF cycle right away (they preferred not to wait for the next mind/body group to start), so only nine percent participated in half of their mind/body sessions.
+Nevertheless, for the first IVF cycle, both groups had a clinical pregnancy rate of 43% percent.

-- For the second IVF cycle, however, when 76% of the mind/body patients had participated in at least half the program, the clinical pregnancy rate was 55%, compared to 22% in the control group.
-This is a statistically significant difference.
+- However, for the second IVF cycle, when 76% of the mind/body patients had participated in at least half the program, the clinical pregnancy rate was 55%, compared to 22% in the control group.
+Again, this is a statistically significant difference.

-- Until recently there was a lack of concrete scientific data to offer evidence that higher rates of conception occur in women with lowered stress levels.
+- Until recently, there was a lack of concrete scientific data to offer evidence that higher conception rates occur in people with lowered stress levels.
 Dr. Domar changed that.

 - There was no placebo effect.
-Despite the fact that all the Mind/Body patients knew they were assigned to attend a group, this knowledge had no impact on their first cycle.
+Even though all the Mind/Body patients knew they were assigned to attend a group, this knowledge had no impact on their first cycle.

-- This means that knowing you are going to learn relaxation and stress management skills - but not actually yet having a chance to learn them - does not have an impact on conception.
+- This means that knowing you will learn relaxation and stress management skills - but not actually yet having a chance to learn them - does not impact conception.

-- Women with infertility who learn a variety of skills designed to lower stress, improve lifestyle habits, and decrease isolation experience significantly higher pregnancy rates than women who do not learn such skills.
+- Patients with infertility who learn various skills designed to lower stress, improve lifestyle habits, and decrease isolation experience significantly higher pregnancy rates than women who do not learn such skills.

-- This study shows that comprehensive and intensive mind/body services correlates with higher pregnancy rates.
+- This study shows that comprehensive and intensive mind/body services correlate with higher pregnancy rates.